 Further south, there are some larger sites where groups could easily join together.
 Just note that the beach to the south of the beach track and boat ramp is a lot more rugged than the northern section.

-Recycling bins are provided for use and you are permitted to light open campfires with your own wood, providing there is a 4metre clearance around the campfire prior to lighting.
+Recycling bins are provided for use and you are permitted to light open campfires with your own wood, providing there is a 4 metre clearance around the campfire before lighting.
 Many areas have already been set up by previous campers (the photo below probably isn’t the best example of this!).
 Check for total fire ban days and firewood collection is prohibited from council reserves.

 As our first camping experience together, we couldn’t have picked a better day than a blistering 38 degree day to set up camp in the bush, using all new gear!
 We even had to borrow a friend’s Holden Commodore because the air con in our Captiva had packed up!
 And there was no way we were doing this trip without it.